How is hepatitis B diagnosed?

 The test results can show you if you have:

-- Ever been infected with hepatitis B
+- ever had hepatitis B

-- Ever been vaccinated
+- ever been vaccinated

-- What stage your hepatitis B is in.
+- what stage your hepatitis B is in.

-If you have chronic hepatitis B, your doctor will determine if you need a referral to a liver specialist for monitoring and possible treatment.
+If you have chronic hepatitis B, your doctor may refer you to a liver specialist for monitoring and possible treatment.
+Some GPs in the community are also accredited to monitor and treat chronic hepatitis B.

 Medical tests for hepatitis B